-Pu Purpose: To disturb the bed of Lake Ratapiko for maintenance and repairs associated with HEP generation Condition requirement Means of monitoring during period under review Compliance achieved?
+Purpose: To disturb the bed of Lake Ratapiko for maintenance and repairs associated with HEP generation Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Notify the Council 48 hours prior to commencement of disturbance activities No notifications received.
-No disturbance undertaken Yes 2.
+No disturbance undertaken N/A 2.
 Best practicable option N/A 3.
-Meeting with stakeholders annually One meeting conducted when required Yes (refer to section 2.3) 4.
+Meeting with stakeholders Meeting conducted when required N/A (refer to section 2.3) 4.
 Optional change/cancellation of conditions by consent holder Not exercised N/A 5.
-Optional review provision re environmental effects No review undertaken N/A Overall assessment of environmental performance and compliance in respect of this consent " Overall assessment of administrative performance in respect of this consent
+Optional review provision re environmental effects No review undertaken N/A Overall assessment of environmental performar N/A Overall assessment of administrative performan Overall assessment of administrative performance in respect of this consent N/A

-Pu Purpose: To take and use up to 7,787 L/s of water from Lake Ratapiko Compliance achieved?
-1. Minimum lake water level of 194 m a.s.l.
-Receipt and review of Company data every three months Yes 2.
-For lake maintenance, the drawdown of the level will occur gradually over 7 days & notify the Council and Fish and Game No such works undertaken N/A
+Purpose: To take and use up to 7,787L/s of water from Lake Ratapiko

+Condition requirement Means of monitoring during period under review Compliance achieved?
+1. Minimum lake water level of 194masl Receipt and review of Company data every three months Yes 2.
+For lake maintenance, the drawdown of the level will occur gradually over 7 days and notify the Council and Fish and Game No such works undertaken N/A 3.
+Maximum lake water level under normal operating conditions does not exceed 198.7masl Receipt and review of Company data every three months Yes 4.
+Manage lake levels to avoid or minimise flooding of land Review data Yes 5.
+Meeting with stakeholders Meeting conducted when required Yes (refer to section 2.3)

-Pu Purpose: To take and use up to 7,787 L/s of water from Lake Ratapiko Condition requirement Means of monitoring during period under the condition requirement review Compliance achieved?
-3. Maximum lake water level under normal operating conditions does not exceed 198.7 m a.s.l.
-Receipt and review of Company data every three months Yes 4.
-Manage lake levels to avoid or minimise flooding of land Yes 5.
-Meeting with stakeholders annually One meeting conducted when required Yes (refer to section 2.3) 6.
-Optional change/cancellation of conditions by consent holder Not exercised N/A 7.
-Optional review provision re environmental effects No review undertaken N/A Overall assessment of environmental performance and compliance in respect of this consent erall assessment of administrative perf High
+Pu Purpose: To take and use up to 7,787L/s of water from Lake Ratapiko Compliance achieved?
+6. Optional change/cancellation of conditions by consent holder Not exercised N/A 7.
+Optional review provision re environmental effects No review undertaken N/A Overall assessment of environmental performance and compliance in respect of this consent Overall assessment of administrative performance in respect of this consent High High